-Amnesty’s fundraising expense percentage of 32% in 2016 was typical of many Canadian non-profit organizations.
+Amnesty’s fundraising expense percentage of 32% typical of many Canadian non-profit organizations.
 Amnesty Canada, unlike other organizations, neither seeks nor accepts government funding.
 Many organizations get a large portion of their income from governments, and divide their fundraising costs into their total budget, which makes the fundraising costs percentage appear lower (for example: a charity that spends $1.5 million to raise $5 million but receives a further $5 million in government funding can rightly say that their fundraising costs were 15% of total revenue).
 This is standard practice and we are not making a judgment about it, simply explaining that because Amnesty does not accept government funds in order to remain independent, our fundraising costs can appear higher compared to charities that do accept government funds.

 Because Amnesty is a grassroots research and campaigning organization, as opposed to a direct aid organization, our work around communications, the media, public awareness, grassroots organizing, are central to our ability to make a difference in people’s lives.
 It is essential for Amnesty International to have an active, informed and supportive membership and Canadian public that we can mobilize into taking action so that we can bring issues to light and push authorities for change.